-I used this lesson in my American History 2 class because I wanted my students to understand the ramifications of slavery and how that played out during Reconstruction.
+I used Reconstructing the South in my American History 2 class because I wanted my students to understand the ramifications of slavery and how that played out during Reconstruction.
 The only way they really grasped the concept of Reconstruction was through this role play.
 Although it’s a stretch to get them to empathize with others who aren’t like them, and from a different time period, I find it imperative that they continue to try.

 One thing that helped my students truly comprehend what the Reconstruction period was like for African American women and men was the background history.
 It was short enough for struggling readers, but provided plenty of information.
 Also, I liked the handouts that stated the situations and arguments that various groups in South was grappling with.
 That arguments allowed students to know exactly how people during that period justified their actions.
 They really got into playing out those scenarios.
 The most important part of the lesson, though, was the questions that asked how students would respond to those same scenarios.

-When dealing with the role play, the students had a chance to see things from a different perspective.
+During the Reconstructing the South role play, the students had a chance to see things from a different perspective.
 Many of them reflected on why the racial tension was there and still exists today.
 The only unfortunate part of the lesson was when we had to end it.
 Two weeks after completing the scenario, the students are asking me for another one, or at least to do it again!
 Thanks so much for such a great resource!

 This lesson was a very engaging experience for my students.
 I used this lesson in an 8th grade US history class.
 The class sizes were roughly 25 students each period.
 At first, students had some trouble grasping the concept of a role play debate.
 They kept trying to include their own personal feelings about the events of reconstruction instead of taking on the opinions of their assigned roles.